List of Marvel Comics teams and organizations: Elementals of Doom

+The Elementals of Doom are an organization appearing in American comic books published by Marvel Comics.

 Four giant personifications of Air, Water, Earth and Fire and referred to as such.
 They were created by Diablo through the use of the Tailsmans of Power to battle the Fantastic Four.
 He later created a fifth member called the Trans-Mutant who had the ability to transform the composition of one object to another.
 Diablo later combined all four Elementals into the Elematrix.

 Elements of Doom

+The Elements of Doom are an organization appearing in American comic books published by Marvel Comics.

 The Elements of Doom are a group consisting of numerous humanoid beings composed of the periodic table.
 They were created by aliens to battle the Avengers, but were all defeated.
 They were then recruited by Diablo after his Elementals of Doom were destroyed.